galactic-conquest/devbox/README.md

 ```

 ### 2. Plugins
 1\.
-Open cmd in administrator mode and CD to the root directory where the "Vagrantfile" is.\
+Open Windows shell (cmd) in administrator mode and CD to the root directory where the "Vagrantfile" is.\
 2\.
 Execute following commands one by one.
 ```
 vagrant plugin install vagrant-bindfs